nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 ![rfm_segment_count](https://github.com/user-attachments/assets/5c6456c4-2e3c-47bd-90d3-83c6df6f8d5f)
 This is a plot of the number of members in each segment.
 Amazon has very few new or promising customers, which is probably due to Amazon being an established giant in E-commerce.
 However, even though Amazon has a large number of Loyal Customers and Champions, there are larger number of customers who may be starting to churn.

-# Recommendations
+# Recommendations for RFM Segments
 - Customers who are in the segments About to Sleep, Needs Attention, and At Risk should be targeted with discounts and promotions.
 These could be showing discounted products in their product recommendations (on the front page) or Amazon could offer these customers a month of free Amazon Prime through a message or email.
-- Promising customers should also be targeted with a month of free Amazon Prime if they don't have one already.
+- Promising customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
 - Generally, marketing campaigns are launched to find New Customers and to try and reach out to Hibernating and Lost customers to try and rekindle interest and get them to return.
 - For Champions, Loyal Customers, and Potential Loyalists Amazon could benefit from enhanced cash back programs.
-Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
-Amazon could try rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
-To prevent abuse, the cashback could be given to customers some time after the return periods for the item closes.
-- Amazon could also try implementing a loyalty program proviiding points based on per dollar spending that can be exchanged for rewards.
+- Amazon could also try implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards.
+This would make Champions and Loyal Customers happy and could be attractive to New Customers or Potential Loyalists.